Nakielska Street, Bydgoszcz: Franz ßfundt's Tenement, at 51 — Corner with Stawowa street

 Franz ßfundt was a local chancellor.
 He ordered the construction of this building in the late 1880s: it is one of the first houses erected on this street; at the time, address was Prinzenthal 38.
 In the 1920s, the villa housed catholic deacons.
 Today, it is a property of the Polish Healthcare system (Narodowy Fundusz Zdrowia): a local dispensary is run there.

-The facade presents the type of Neoclassical architecture one could observe in the streets of Bromberg in the second half of the 19th century.
+The facade presents the type of Neoclassical architecture one could observe in the streets of Bydgoszcz in the second half of the 19th century.
 The symmetry and the balance is only offset by an additional building on the right of the tenement.
 First floor window display lintel, topped characteristic small square openings, crowned by a dense corbel table.